taufiqnoorani/group-chat/README.md

 # ThreadLine – Multithreaded Group Chat Application (JavaFX + Sockets)
+A real-time JavaFX chat application with a multithreaded server built using Java sockets and Maven.

 ThreadLine is a fully functional group chat application built using JavaFX and Java sockets.
 It consists of a multithreaded server and a JavaFX-based client GUI that allows multiple users to communicate with each other in real time.
 This project demonstrates key concepts of network programming, multithreading, GUI development, and Maven-based project management.